Trading Standards - Underage Sales Restrictions

 For the sale of tobacco products a statutory shop notice should be on display.
 Copies of the notice are attached below.

 For the sale of fireworks products, a statutory shop notice should be on display.
 Copies of the notice are available from the Fire Service.
 You also require a license.
 For the guidance around applying for a licence which includes the application form (ER1) go to HSE website Explosives licence with information Pack.
-Traders can send any enquires or any completed application forms into email@example.com or into Headquarters - address: Administaration Team, West Midlands Fire Service, 99 Vauxhall Road, Birmingham, B7 4HW.
+Traders can send any enquires or any completed application forms into firstname.lastname@example.org or into Headquarters - address: Administration Team, West Midlands Fire Service, 99 Vauxhall Road, Birmingham, B7 4HW.
 They can also be contacted on Tel No: 0121 380 6067.If you sell age restricted products you need to take precautions to avoid breaking the law you should:-

 - Train your staff and keep records of all training.
 Ask staff to sign the training records to confirm that they have received the training.

 - The training should ensure that staff are aware of proof of age cards and ask for them if they are unsure of a customer's age.